top of page

 As a Christian, to check if your behavioral decisions reflect your Christian faith, ask two general questions;

-• Is my motive to please myself, another person, or God?
+2. WHAT IS MY INTENTION/MOTIVATION: To please myself, another person, or God?

 • Are you in the habit (this is usually unconscious) of proving yourself right or seeking control?

-• Do you show you value God’s love for you, regardless of the crowd you are socializing with?
+• Do you show that you value God’s love for you, regardless of the crowd you are socializing with?
 (Matthew 4:10, Romans 13:14, read https://www.gotquestions.org/Bible-motives.html ).

 1. WILL YOUR DECISION IN THAT DAY OR HOUR GLORIFY GOD OR WILL IT SATISFY YOUR HUMANITY?